oilmcut-2020/GitHub-Tutorial/README.md

 - Click on “Merge pull request” to merge the changes into master branch.
 - Click “Confirm merge”.
 - You can delete the branch once all the changes have been incorporated and if there are no conflicts.
-Refer to the below screenshots.
+Refer to the below screenshot.
  <p align="center">
   <img src="https://github.com/oilmcut-2020/GitHub-Tutorial/blob/master/images/merge-pull.png">
 </p>